 | Asia | Articles

-The MAS released a guidance paper on 30 October 2024 setting out their supervisory expectations and good practices for effective anti-money laundering and countering the financing of terrorism.
+The MAS released a guidance paper on 30 October 2024 setting out its supervisory expectations and good practices for effective anti-money laundering and countering the financing of terrorism.
 The inspections have led to hefty fines being imposed on two fund management companies and reprimands made against senior management in the past 6 months for breaching the MAS’ requirements.
 These actions clearly show that the MAS is serious about cracking down on these compliance breaches, so it’s worth getting to grips with the new expectations to avoid the consequences.

 What led to the enforcement actions?